 14.”Son of Kunti, the impressions of the senses [born] from contact with material things produces hot and cold, pain and pleasure, they come and go and are impermanent.
 Endure them, Bhārata”.

-Krishna calls Arjuna with many epithets in the Bhagavadgītā: Bhārata, Mahabahu, Pārtha, Kaunteya and Paramtāpa in the verses that I quoted here.
+Krishna calls Arjuna with many epithets in the Bhagavadgītā: Bhārata, Mahabahu, Pārtha, Kaunteya and Paramtāpa in the verses that I quote here.

 15.”Best of men, one who from them [impressions] is not disturbed, [that remains] equanimous and firm in pleasure and pain is worthy of immortality”.

-16.”What doesn’t exist can’t come into being, from the being there is no cessation of existence.
+16.”What doesn’t exist can’t come into being, of the being there is no cessation of existence.
 This ultimate truth has been unveiled by those who have seen the essence of things”.